 Jennifer Avila, LCSW

 Hi, I’m Jenny.
-You can call me a therapist, counselor, social worker or whatever resonates with you.
-To describe my role more accurately, I would use the following words: listener, advocate, coach, companion on the path, objective third party, fellow human being.
+I am a therapist and a Licensed Clinical Social Worker.
+But to describe my role more accurately, I would use the following words: listener, advocate, coach, companion on the path, objective third party, fellow human being.

 And you?
 You are a also a human being, facing the inevitable complexities, changes, pain and just downright difficulties of life.
 You might be here, considering counseling, because you are feeling overwhelmed, unstable, devastated, disillusioned or hopeless.